SysKitTeam/docs-insights/known-issues/performance-counters-laptop-sleeping.md

 ![Laptop Sleeping](#img/laptop-sleeping-known-issue.png)

-In the picture above the laptop was put into sleep mode at 16:00h and it was turned on the next at 08:00h
+In the picture above the laptop was put into sleep mode at 16:00h and it was turned on the next morning at 08:00h

 __Solution:__
 There is no workaround.